 (but you wouldn’t want to eat it anyway.)

 An electric fan blows air across the heat exchanger built of tubes with fins hidden behind and/or beneath the walls of the freezer compartment.
 That chilled air then flows down across your frozen food and a portion of it is routed past a flap attached with a rod to the dial that adjusts the relative difference from the freezer to the fridge compartment.
-Be aware that any moisture inside tends to ice up this duct and can eventually prevent the fridge compartment from receiving any cold air at all, and refrigeration tends to suck the moisture out of items placed inside due to this frost collection.
-The action of frosting lowers the humidity.
+Limit opening the doors when humidity peaks, such as after you shower or put a kettle on for tea.
+Be aware that any moisture allowed inside tends to ice up this duct and can eventually prevent the fridge compartment from receiving any cold air at all.
+Due to this frost collection, refrigeration tends to suck the moisture out of items placed inside.
+The action of frosting lowers the humidity because the coldness of the tubes causes airborne moisture to collect on it, and quickly becomes frost.
+By removing the moisture, the air trapped inside of your refrigerator becomes dry – an action which costs Watts of electricity for the pump to run longer.

 ADD MORE HEAT